What is the efficiency of an air conditioner and how can one calculate how efficient an air conditioner is?

 Pa = applied electrical power (Watts)

-This efficiency term typically includes the energy requirement of auxiliary systems such as the indoor and outdoor fans.
+This efficiency term typically includes the energy requirement of auxiliary systems such as indoor and outdoor fans.

 higher EER – more efficient system